Article Update: 01/28/2026

 Who Wears a Boutonniere in a Wedding?
-A Complete Guide
+Meaning, Tradition, and Tips

 What is the Significance of a Boutonniere in a Wedding?

 The tradition of wearing a boutonniere dates back to the early 19th century.
-In those times, flowers were worn on the lapel to signify wealth, status, or affiliation with a group.
+In those times, flowers were worn on the lapel to signify wealth, status, or group affiliation.
 Today, boutonnieres symbolize elegance, honor, and unity, tying the groom and wedding party together as they celebrate the union of two people.

 Who Typically Wears a Boutonniere?